jsks/czhttpd/README.md

     - Basic url rewrite

 #### Configuration
 The provided sample `main.conf` lists the variables that can be changed.
 Any additional files or modules can be sourced using the standard shell command, `source`.
-Similarly, the configuration variables for each module can be found in the respective config file.
+Similarly, the configuration variables for each module can be found in the respective config files.

 By default, czhttpd searches for `main.conf` in `~/.config/czhttpd/conf/`.
-An alternative config file can be specified with the commandline option `-c`.
+An alternative configuration file can be specified with the commandline option `-c`.

 ##### Live Reload
 czhttpd will automatically reload its configuration file and gracefully handle any changes and current open connections when the `HUP` signal is sent to the parent czhttpd pid.
 Ex: